tom-wilmott/SQL-Project/README.md

 LIMIT 10;
 ```

-Salary insights reveal three key themes driving higher pay in remote and UK based data analytics roles:
+Three key themes stand out:

- **Big Data & ML Tools:**
+**Big Data & Machine Learning Tools:**
-  Skills in **PySpark**, **Couchbase**, **Watson**, and **DataRobot** consistently rank among the highest-paid, reflecting strong demand for scalable data processing and predictive modeling.
+Skills in **PySpark**, **Couchbase**, **Watson**, and **DataRobot** are tied to higher pay, reflecting the demand for scalable data processing and predictive modelling in business decision making.

 **DevOps & Collaboration Platforms:**
-  **Bitbucket** tops the salary chart, highlighting the value of version control and collaborative development in modern analytics workflows.
+**Bitbucket** leads the list, underlining the importance of collaborative development and robust version control in modern analytics workflows.

 **Cloud & Data Engineering Technologies:**
-  Tools like **Aurora** and **Elasticsearch** show that cloud-native infrastructure and search technologies are increasingly tied to higher earning potential.
+Skills like **Aurora** and **Elasticsearch** link to above average salaries, showing how cloud native infrastructure and search technologies are becoming central to delivering reliable, data driven products.

 | Skills        | Average Salary (£) |
 |---------------|-------------------:|